microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

     ![Deployment progress indicator in the Azure: Functions explorer](images/functions/deploy-progress.png)

-1. Once deployment is complete, the output window shows the public endpoint on Azure:
+1. Once deployment is complete, the **Output** window shows the public endpoint on Azure:

     ```
     HTTP Trigger Urls: